jxcore/jxcore-cordova/README.md

 www/jxcore > jx install jxm --autoremove "*.gz"
 ```

 '--autoremove "*.gz"' will be removing the gz files from modules folder.
-Android APK doesn't allow you to put .gz files
-into application's assets.
+Android APK doesn't
+allow you to put .gz files into application's assets.

 #### Where To Save your Files (Write access on mobile targets) EROFS error ?
-Consider using either `process.userPath` or `require('os').tmpdir()` to get the Documents (on ios) or a folder you have
+Consider using either `process.userPath` or `require('os').tmpdir()` to get the Documents
-the write access. `process.cwd()` or `__dirname` may not target a folder that you have the write access!
+(on ios) or a folder you have the write access. `process.cwd()` or `__dirname` may not
+target a folder that you have the write access!

 If you are okay with using Mobile specific API see Mobile.GetDocumentsPath below;

-#### Mobile.GetDocumentsPath
+#### Mobile.getDocumentsPath
 Returns the location for Application (specific) writable folder.

 ```
-Mobile.GetDocumentsPath(function(err, location) {
+Mobile.getDocumentsPath(function(err, location) {
   if (err)
     console.error("Error", err);
   else